msswn/cktikz_gui/README.md

 # Circuitikz GUI using Tkinter

-Quick and dirty project for generating circuitikz LaTeX in a Tkinter GUI.
+Quick and dirty python project for generating circuitikz LaTeX in a Tkinter GUI.

+To run, run python main.py.
 Place elements and nodes, then press space or any non-shortcut key to print out circuitikz latex to terminal window.

 Inspired by: